Turks and Caicos Islands: Tourism

 Tourism is one of the largest sources of income for the islands, with most visitors coming from America via ship.
 Tourist arrivals had risen to 264,887 in 2007 and to 351,498 by 2009.
 In 2010, a total of 245 cruise ships arrived at the Grand Turk Cruise Terminal, carrying a total of 617,863 visitors.

 The government is pursuing a two-pronged strategy to increase tourism.
 Upmarket resorts are aimed at the wealthy, while a large new cruise-ship port and recreation centre has been built for the masses visiting Grand Turk.
 Turks and Caicos Islands has one of the longest coral reefs in the world and the world's only conch farm.

 The French vacation village company of Club Méditerannée (Club Med) has an all-inclusive adult resort called 'Turkoise' on Providenciales.

 The islands have become popular with various celebrities.
 Several Hollywood stars have owned homes in the Turks and Caicos, including Dick Clark and Bruce Willis.
 Ben Affleck and Jennifer Garner married on Parrot Cay in 2005.
 Actress Eva Longoria and her ex-husband Tony Parker went to the islands for their honeymoon in July 2007.
 Musician Nile Rodgers has a vacation home on the island.

-To boost tourism during the Caribbean low season of late summer, since 2003 the Turks and Caicos Tourist Board have organised and hosted an annual series of concerts during this season called the Turks & Caicos Music and Cultural Festival.
+To boost tourism during the Caribbean low season of late summer, since 2003 the Turks and Caicos Tourist Board has organised and hosted an annual series of concerts during this season called the Turks & Caicos Music and Cultural Festival.
 Held in a temporary bandshell at The Turtle Cove Marina in The Bight on Providenciales, this festival lasts about a week and has featured several notable international recording artists, such as Lionel Richie, LL Cool J, Anita Baker, Billy Ocean, Alicia Keys, John Legend, Kenny Rogers, Michael Bolton, Ludacris, Chaka Khan, and Boyz II Men.
 More than 10,000 people attend annually.
+In 2024 several American tourists were arrested for being in possession of small arms ammunition, each facing 12 year mandatory prison terms.